vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ### How Attackers Reach vCenter

 Attackers don't usually break directly into vCenter.
-They first get into other systems (VPNs, websites, or steal passwords), then work their way toward vCenter.
+They first get into other systems (VPNs, websites, or steal passwords), then work their way toward vCenter and other VMware management components.
 Common entry points include VPN appliances, load balancers, public-facing web sites, and partners/vendors with access.
+In addition to VMware vCenter and VMware ESX, CISA also identifies VCF Automation Orchestrator (formerly VMware Aria Automation Orchestrator) as a BRICKSTORM target.

-**These attackers sometimes exploit vulnerabilities before patches are available.** Apply security updates to VPNs and vCenter within hours of release.
-There have been some ESX and vCenter vulnerabilities cited as being exploited by BRICKSTORM, but these have had patches available for years.
+**These attackers sometimes exploit vulnerabilities before patches are available.** Apply security updates to VPNs, vCenter, and other VCF components within hours of release.
+All VMware CVEs exploited in BRICKSTORM campaigns have had patches available (CVE-2021-22005, CVE-2023-34048, CVE-2024-37079, CVE-2024-38812, CVE-2024-38813).
 In general, attackers will use whatever exploits are available to them.

 #### The Attack Path to VMware